systemetic-dev/Pythonn/README.md

   }
 }

+---

--###Serialization and Deserialization for Backend Engineers:
+- ### Serialization and Deserialization for Backend Engineers:

 1. Introduction to Client-Server Communication:
 Front-end (Client): Typically a browser (like Chrome) running a JavaScript app (React, Angular, Vue).